Efficient and High-quality Sparse Graph Coloring on the GPU: Background and Motivation

 \section{Background and Motivation}

-Graph coloring refers to the assignment of colors to elements (vertices or edges) of a graph subject to certain constraints.
-In this paper, we focus on \textit{vertex coloring} which assigns colors to vertices so that no two neighboring vertices (vertices connected by an edge) are assigned the same color.
+The graph coloring problem refers to the assignment of colors to elements (vertices or edges) of a graph subject to certain constraints.
+In this paper, we focus on \textit{vertex coloring} which assigns colors to vertices so that no two neighboring (connected) vertices are assigned the same color.
 There are several known applications of graph coloring, such as time-tabling and scheduling~\cite{TT,LSS,EDD}, register allocation~\cite{Chaitin}, high-dimensional nearest-neighbor search~\cite{Berchtold}, sparse-matrix computation~\cite{ILU,HPCG} and assigning frequencies to wireless access points~\cite{FA}.

 Graph coloring that minimizes the number of colors is a NP-complete problem, and is known to be NP-hard even solved approximately~\cite{LDE}.
 In this paper, we focus on \textit{approximate graph coloring} which yields near-optimal coloring quality.
 Many heuristics have been developed for approximate solutions, including First Fit (FF), Largest Degree First (LF), etc. These heuristics make trade-offs between minimizing the number of colors and execution time but generally faster algorithms have poor coloring quality while slower ones tend to yield fewer colors.
 In the following, we introduce some existing sequential and parallel algorithms.